PFayoux/nodejs-knowledge/esm.md

 const fs = await import('fs')
 ```

-To expose the attributes, if we wanted our module to have the same behaviour as the common.js definition, we would do this instead of the `module.exports` :
+To expose the attributes, if we wanted our module to have the same behaviour as the CommonJS definition, we would do this instead of the `module.exports` :

 ```javascript
   export {